aurelionw/math-visualizer/README.md

 The current version is mostly functional and already demonstrates key features such as symbolic analysis and derivative computation.
 The step-by-step solution display (via MathJax) is currently under review, as rendering still needs refinement.
-Further enhancements are planned, including UI improvements and multilingual support (English, Dutch, French, and Spanish), to be finalized by **October 2025**.
+Further enhancements are planned, including UI improvements and multilingual support (English, Dutch, French, Portuguese, and Spanish), to be finalized by **October 2025**.